Sunday, June 21, 2009

 baby flap hat

-pattern: adapted slightly from an original Far North Yarn Co. pattern
+pattern: adapted slightly from an original far north yarn co. pattern

 ribbed edge beanie

-pattern: make it up as you go
+pattern: made it up

 bulky ribbed beanie

-(unfortunately, this one ended up being too small right from the start, so kara gave it back to me and its now in my trunk of treasures waiting for the right person to give it to)
+unfortunately, this one ended up being too small right from the start, so kara gave it back to me and its now in my trunk of treasures waiting for the right person to give it to)

 the next two were for lily (6 months), the daughter of my friends, jim and nikki in boise.